 People fear the Ancient Wolf because they do not understand Him.
-He is not some powerful force of Evil seeking to impose his will; that would be to simple.
+He is not some powerful force of Evil seeking to impose his will; that would be too simple.
 He is a being of Anger, and his power comes from the Anger that we mortals experience.
-Whenever you act on rage, you lend Him power.
+Whenever you act on rage, you lend Him strength.
 Yet, this is not a bad thing; there is much abhorrence in the world that deserves the focus of our wrath.

 Divine Symbols & Sigils

 Hrólfr is often symbolized with a flag coated in ash showing the wolf claw marks drawn in red or orange paint.
 The Caelian are known to magically heat metal and brand trees in this symbol, marking the domain of Hrólfr's followers.

 CommandmentsThe clergy of Hrólfr are diverse in their practices, but there are a few common tenets they share and preach to their clans.

 Anger with Action

 Anger should not be allowed to sit and fester.
 Instead, use anger to motivate progress and reach your goals.
 Embracing the emotion, and allowing the opportunity to evaluate the merits of your wrath, help to prevent being overwhelmed by anger.

 Taking action is important, but guiding anger into action to reach a larger goal is ideal.
 When the abhorrent rise, followers with anger to action will lead those around them against the threat.

 Even though blind rage can cause widespread destruction, the anger in your belly can spur action to solve problems.
 Anger should not be wielded recklessly, but it should be drawn upon.
 Like a hearth, fury can provide warmth and safety, but if left unchecked it will burn down the home.